 The big difference between the effectiveness of owned and earned media thought leadership marketing is that owned media content will only reach a business’s existing audience.
 Whereas earned media thought leadership can reach a much wider audience and specific narratives can be targeted towards specific audiences.

-The biggest marketing challenge reported by most of the participants in our study were tight marketing budgets.
+The biggest fintech marketing challenge for many startups is tight marketing budgets.
 This is especially the case when compared to the deep pockets of traditional competitors.

 A way that many fintechs are countering this challenge is by adopting lean marketing methodologies, in order to make the most of their marketing budgets.